 It is often necessary or convenient for someone else to act on your behalf.
 You can give someone the legal authority to do so with a power of attorney.
 The person who grants the POA is known as the principal, while the person who receives it is called the agent or proxy in fact.
 Making a power of attorney durable ensures that it remains valid even if the principal becomes mentally or physically unable to make decisions.

-A court may, for example, decide whether a third person must comply with a power of attorney, it may order an agent to account to you or a third party, or it may interpret or modify the power of attorney or remove the agent.
-Emerging powers of attorney are not automatic, and institutions may refuse to work with the de facto lawyer.
-For example, if another person acts on your behalf to sell a car, the department of motor vehicles will generally require that the power of attorney be filed before the authority of your agent to sign the title is fulfilled.
-In addition, the person to whom the power of attorney is granted has a legal fiduciary duty to make decisions that are in the best interest of the person they represent.
+A court may be called upon to decide whether a third party must comply with a power of attorney, order an agent to account for their actions, interpret or modify the POA, or remove the agent.
+An emerging power of attorney is not automatically recognized, and institutions may refuse to work with the de facto lawyer.
+For example, if someone else is selling a car on your behalf, they must submit the power of attorney to the Department of Motor Vehicles before they can sign the title.
+The person who holds a POA also has a legal fiduciary duty to make decisions that are in your best interest.

 A general permanent power of attorney authorizes an agent to act on a wide range of legal and business matters and remains in effect even if you become incapacitated.
 However, you should meet regularly with your attorney to review your POA and consider whether your choice of agent still meets your needs and whether any changes in state law affect your power of attorney.
 Similarly, an agent who signs documents related to real estate transactions must submit the POA to the title company.
 A general power of attorney agreement ends when the principal becomes incapacitated, revokes the POA, or dies.